 For those of you who may not know, we live in Atlanta, Ga.
 Home of the lemon pepper wet wing.
 These Lemon Pepper Cauliflower wing are our meat-free take on the classic Lemon Pepper Wet wings Atlanta is known for.

-Because cauliflower’s neutral taste makes it perfect to take on a full range of flavors.
+Because of cauliflower's neutral taste it's perfect to take on a full range of flavors.
 Its a sponge for soaking up the sour lemon, peppery and sweet flavors of maple syrup for this zesty tangy glaze.
-We cook the cauliflower a bit in this recipe so that its a little more tender than the raw edible version but its sturdy structure makes sure it holds up nicely after frying.
+The batter is light and fluffy with a slightly crispy crunch to it.

 These cauliflower bites have a tangy-sweet heat that will leave you wanting more.
 These lemon pepper cauliflower wings are beautiful to look at; but more importantly, are a symphony of sweet and sour in your mouth.

-Cauliflower - one head of cauliflower
+- Cauliflower - one head of cauliflower

-Lemons - we recommend fresh lemon juice for the most flavor but can substitute with bottled
+- Lemons - we recommend fresh lemon juice for the most flavor but can substitute with bottled

-Black Pepper for peppery flavor
+- Black Pepper - for peppery flavor

-Maple syrup for sweetness
+- Maple syrup - for sweetness

-How To Cut And Core Cauliflower (With Pictures)
+How To Cut And Core Cauliflower

-Start by removing leafs from stem of cauliflower.
+Start by removing leaves from stem of cauliflower.
 With a sharp knife cut around the middle of the cauliflower to remove core.
+Pull florets apart.
+Rinse cauliflower and set aside.

 Preparing Battering Station